AstroNvim/docs/docs/faq.md

 AstroNvim offers the addition of plugin specs with zero abstraction thanks to the [`lazy.nvim`](https://www.github.com/folke/lazy.nvim) plugin manager.
 Please go through the entire `README.md` for `lazy.nvim` as this will help to build a general understanding for the configuration mechanisms, the available properties, and how to lazily load plugins.
 More details on customizing plugins in AstroNvim can be found on the [Custom Plugins page](./Recipes/custom_plugins).

 You can get a starter configuration from [here!](https://github.com/AstroNvim/user_example) This should provide a solid starting point on which you can build your customized environment.
 You have two options on where to place your user configuration: Either clone the user directory to `~/.config/nvim/lua` or `~/.config/astronvim/lua`.
-A one-liner for the latter: `mkdir -p ~/.config/astronvim/lua && git clone --depth 1 git@github.com:AstroNvim/user_example.git ~/.config/astronvim/lua`
+You can clone the user template like that: `git clone --depth 1 git@github.com:AstroNvim/user_example.git ~/.config/astronvim/lua/user`

 Lastly, please go through the rest of the documentation as most of the common customizations are already thoroughly explained.